Dr. Diane Deresienski on pet dental care.

 Pet dental care is an important component of our practice’s preventive care philosophy because dental disease is one of the most common diseases in both dogs and cats.
 It starts with a build-up of plaque on the teeth that hardens into tartar.
 Without treatment, tartar breaks down gum tissue and even bone.
 Bacteria from the tartar can also pass into your pet’s bloodstream and cause damage to internal organs.
 Yet, all of this damage is easily preventable with consistent pet dental care.

 Brushing my 42 canine teeth every day is the best way to fight tartar build-up, but it might be a challenge!
-Ask the vets at Bowman about other dental products you can use to keep my teeth healthy!
+Call the vets at Bowman at 919-847-6216 about other dental products you can use to keep my teeth healthy!

 Safety in Every Procedure

 Every dental procedure at our animal hospital requires general anesthesia.
 We take precautions to ensure the procedure is as safe as possible, including pre-anesthetic blood work and an exam, extensive monitoring, and dedicated technicians with your pet from start to finish.

 To clean your pet’s teeth, we use an ultrasonic scaler which is a water-cooled device that breaks tartar off teeth using ultrasonic frequencies.
 You can probably imagine now why anesthesia is important!
 Our high-tech equipment allows us to give your pet a lasting dental cleaning.

 A list of all of our dental procedures includes:

 - Polishing to smooth each tooth and prevent future plaque buildup

 - Surgical extractions of broken or damaged teeth